Share this Post

 To become an RD, most states require licensure or certification to practice.
 The Commission on Dietetic Registration (CDR) offers national certification and testing which earns dietitians the title Registered Dietitian (RD).
 They must complete the following: a bachelor’s or master’s degree at a school accredited by the Commission on Accreditation for Dietetics Education (CADE), six to 12 months of work in a CADE-accredited practice program, pass the CDR test, and maintain their certification through continuing education.

-Holistic Nutrition Therapy Professional:
+Holistic Nutrition Professional?

 A person who has studied nutrition science and uses a holistic, whole-body approach to address client wellness goals with food, supplementation and lifestyle recommendations.
 The primary role is to educate and provide resources.
 Nutrition therapy professionals are able to practice within certain state regulations that vary by state.
 They cannot use their education or expertise to prescribe, diagnose, prevent, heal, or cure any malady or disease, nor can they use that terminology when working with clients.

 When it comes to career paths, RDs are more likely to work in hospitals, nursing homes, schools, universities, and clinics.
 They are qualified to diagnose and treat people with eating disorders and plan meals for specific health problems within a clinical or private practice.
-With their licenses, they are also qualified to work in any state.

-The career field for holistic nutrition professionals, especially NTM graduates from NTI, is much more open and flexible.
-The vast majority of NTI grads choose to be entrepreneurs and own private practices.
-The scope of practice includes advising individuals, families and groups on how to improve diet, lifestyle and attitude to promote optimal health.
+The general scope of practice includes advising individuals, families, and groups on how to improve diet, lifestyle, and attitude to promote optimal health.
 Beyond entrepreneurship, NTMs are well suited to work with other practitioners in holistic or alternative health or wellness clinics, focusing their efforts on educating clients about healthy eating and supporting them with resources like dietary recommendations, meal planning, and supplementation suggestions.
-NTMs may also work as consultants in health food stores and alternative pharmacies, restaurants and meal delivery services, schools, gyms and exercise facilities.
-NTMs are limited by state laws but can legally practice with a certification in many states.
-Visit the National Association of Nutrition Practitioners for more information.
+NTMs may also work as consultants in health food stores and alternative pharmacies, restaurants and meal delivery services, schools, gyms, and exercise facilities.
+At this time NTMs can legally practice with a certification in every state but must adhere to the specific scope of practice laws for their state.
+Visit the National Association of Nutrition Professionals for more legislative information.

-Passion to Help
+Both Have a Passion to Help

 As nutrition science is continuously evolving, it is our job to continue learning, researching, and expanding our understanding of the human body so we can provide the best nutritional support possible for our clients.